 Rock Art, Scavenger Hunts, Surveys, Bug Hunting, Terrarium Building, Geocaching and more.
 Our outdoor science offers a mix of structured and unstructured activities, allowing children to use their imaginations and learn appreciation for nature and the outdoors.
 Students will become familiar with local flora and fauna while they take part in listening and awareness activities.

 This activity is a hands-on learning opportunity working on community projects and learning social responsibility.
-Children will experience the feeling of helping, will participate in the steps necessary to take action.
-In the process, students will learn about the various needs of children and families right in our area.
+Children will learn about the various needs of children and families while taking action in our community.

 Wednesday - Music, Sound, Rhythm, and Culture

 Music is interspersed throughout the activities on this day.
 Children are exposed to various musical concepts and encouraged to join in, learning as they play.
 Through singing songs, chanting rhymes, producing their own rhythms and songs, playing music games, using xylophones and other instruments, children come to learn the principles of music as well as tuning into and gaining confidence in their own ability to create.
 The program includes hints of the Kodaly and Orff philosophies, and uses instruments, songs and rhymes from children's folk culture.

 Thursday - Entrepreneurship and Financial Awareness